daniel-furman/daniel-furman-old/index.md

 ### The Material Science of Ice Densificaiton (UPenn Senior Thesis)

-*Topics* : Research / Experimental Geophysics / Material Science Modeling
+*Topics* : Research / Experimental Geophysics / Ice Material Science

 *Research Question* : How do the naturally variable properties of grain size, strain state, and microstructure influence the behavior of ice compaction among glaciers and ice sheets?